 Manas National Park, the UNESCO Natural World Heritage site, has been conferred another award for conserving tigers.

-Global Tiger Forum, an international organization supported by the governments of all the countries for tiger conservation purposes, conferred Manas National Park (Manas Tiger Project) and Royal Manas National Park of Bhutan jointly the Tiger Conservation Excellence Award.
+Global Tiger Forum, an international organization supported by the governments of all the countries for tiger conservation purposes, conferred MNP (Manas Tiger Project) and Royal Manas National Park of Bhutan jointly the Tiger Conservation Excellence Award.

 The Deputy Commissioner of Barpeta, Munindra Sarma congratulated Amal Sarma, the Project Director of Manas National Park, for this award.